 My little man is turning 5!
 He’s very into his Wii and anything Super Mario, so it was easy to pick his party theme.
 I always like to include a handmade party favor for our guests.
 This year, I’m making pencil bags!
 Since I am making 12 of them and my free time has been so limited lately, I had to make them quickly.
 And so, the Nine Minute Pencil Bag was born!

 I used fabric that I custom designed and ordered through Spoonflower.
-(If you like my fabrics, you are welcome to order them too!
-I think I get about $1/yard to spend there if you do.)
-I made a question box tumble is three colorways: red, green and blue.
+I made a question box tumble in three colorways: red, green and blue.
 I ordered one fat quarter of each.
 I needed a dozen 9″ zippers, so I ended up buying this zipper assortment.
 It came with a good assortment and only one of them was the wrong size out of 54.
 I also bought three additional fat quarters in coordinating colors.
 With 6 fat quarters (3 outer fabric and 3 lining) you can make 12 bags.

 What I Used:

 - Two 9″ x 5″ rectangles in my outer fabric

 - Two 9″ x 5″ rectangles in my lining fabric